 - Late-2013 or later Mac Pro

-Sending files to iOS devices requires a Lightning-enabled iPhone, iPad or iPod touch with iOS 7 or later.
+Sending files to iOS devices requires a Lightning-enabled iPhone, iPad, or iPod touch with iOS 7 or later.
+This means you can use AirDrop on iPhone 5 and later.
 Your Mac needs to be a 2012 or later model with OS X Yosemite installed.
 Furthermore, both your Mac and iOS device need Bluetooth and Wi-Fi turned on.

 AirDrop is not officially supported on older iOS devices such as the iPhone 4s and earlier due to hardware limitations.